centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-a-poller/using-packages.md

 You must run the installation procedure as a privileged user.

+> When you run a command, check its output.
+If you get an error message, stop the procedure and fix the issue.

 ## Prerequisites

 After installing your server, update your operating system using the following